Adv. Diploma in Counselling, Registered Member of BACP

 The scenes created usually bring about welcome clarity and understanding, perhaps signposting ways to make changes as well as helping to release old patterns and blocked, painful emotions.

-Face-to-face sessions are available in Totnes and Paignton as well as Kingskerswell and Newton Abbot and you can contact me on 07923 894499 or 01803 906731 or email me.
+Face-to-face sessions are available in Abbotskerswell (between Newton Abbot and Totnes) and Totnes and you can contact me on 07923 894499 or 01803 906114 or email me at email@example.com.

-I also do counselling sessions via Skype or phone.
+I also do counselling sessions via Skype, Zoom or phone or WhatsApp.

 Visit my website at www.juliettemedder.co.uk or click on the relevant buttons at the top of the page.